Portugal Golden Visa

 3. Donation

-The Cultural Donation option has seen a significant increase, accounting for 165% in 2024.
+The Cultural Donation option has seen a significant increase in recent years.
 This shows that it is becoming an appealing option for investors looking for affordability, rather than capital preservation or appreciation, as it is a one-time, non-refundable donation to Portuguese art and culture.

 Also known as Portugal Cultural Golden Visa, the donation option includes: